Connor-Knabe/Connor-Knabe.github.io/_drafts/What_I've_Been_Up_To_Lately.md

 </div>

 <h2>Clarity No Show Alert</h2>
-Application written in Node.js using Nightmare.js which will alert if there are float appointments booked but no one is clocked in.
-This is written on top of the FloatHelm booking and scheduling software we use.
+One concern I've had when owning a business that is run by a team of people is what happens if someone forgets their shift and has to open in the morning.
+To help ease my concern I decided to write a program that would verify a teammate is clocked in so long as there is someone booked for an appointment that morning.
+It is written in Node.js using Nightmare.js written on top of our booking software (FloatHelm) it sends text alerts to the managers and teammate who is supposed to be clocked in.
+If they still don't clock in after 10 minutes it will call all of us.

 <img class="img75" src="{{ site.baseurl }}/images/posts/what_ive_been_up_to_lately/noShowSystem.png" />